pracheyy/prachi_profile/README.md

 # prachi_profile
-this is my profile + resume
+this is my portfolio + resume
+Author - Prachi Patil